Vertex Features for Neural Global Illumination: Method

 Identification of the corresponding primitive ID and calculation of the barycentric coordinates is straightforward in current rendering frameworks, whether using ray tracing or rasterization, as these operations are commonly performed during the intersection tests or fragment shading stages, with hardly any performance overhead.

-\paragraph{Discussion} In this section, we present neural vertex features, a method for encoding spatial information directly at the vertices of the scene's mesh.
+\paragraph{Discussion} Neural vertex features can encode spatial information directly at the vertices of the mesh.
 Compared to the multi-resolution feature grid, storing neural features at the vertices enables a more memory-efficient approach.
 This strategy exploits the geometric priors to allow for a compact and precise representation of the scene, efficiently capturing important surface details while minimizing unnecessary storage overhead.